 So you’ve bought the ingredients, slaved over a hot stove and produced a mouth-watering meal fit for a King (or Queen!).
 But how to serve it up to your guests in the most tantalising way?
 Sure, you want the flavours to shine through… but you also want everyone at the dinner table ‘oooh’ing and ‘aaah’ing over your marvellous creation!

-Never fear, we caught up with Jo Edwards, QVC’s resident chef and the mastermind behind the delicious dishes on our Seasonal Recipes page.
+Never fear, we caught up with Jo Edwards, QVC’s resident chef and the mastermind behind the delicious dishes at our Recipe Corner.
 Below, she shares her favourite dishes to present, top tips for beginners, and an ingenious answer for you to use if anyone questions your plate-prepping disasters…

 QG: When you’re coming up with delicious recipes, do you always keep in mind how you’ll present the finished product?